 Ricard is one of France’s best known—and loved—brands.
 Its logo adorns ashtrays, mirrors, and water jugs in thousands of bars, and the name evokes summer vacation, the south, and long, lazy outdoor lunches on small-town squares.
 Yet sales of all brands of anisette liquor have fallen 1.1 percent over the last five years in France, vs. a 1.6 percent gain in spirits, researcher Euromonitor International estimates.
 “It’s a declining category,” says Trevor Stirling, an analyst at Sanford C. Bernstein who follows Pernod, which also owns Absolut vodka, Chivas Regal whisky, and Martell cognac.
 “It’s a generational thing.
 Older people drink a lot more pastis.”

 Rivals have benefited from suggesting new ways to consume their drinks.
-Davide Campari-Milano (CPR), for instance, has rejuvenated its Aperol brand by promoting cocktails such as the “Aperol Spritz,” a mélange of the bitter liquor, prosecco, orange juice, and soda water.
+Davide Campari-Milano (CPR:IM), for instance, has rejuvenated its Aperol brand by promoting cocktails such as the “Aperol Spritz,” a mélange of the bitter liquor, prosecco, orange juice, and soda water.
 That has helped boost the brand’s revenue to about €152 million from €23 million since Campari bought it in 2003, according to Nomura Securities International.
 “With Aperol Spritz, they’ve taken a rather odd drink and created a mix,” says Nomura analyst Ian Shackleton.

 While some French drinkers blend Ricard with flavored syrups and Canadians may pep theirs up with cranberry juice, the strong aniseed flavor dominates a cocktail more than neutral spirits.
 “Frankly, it’s quite difficult to hide the taste,” Shackleton says.